NJUBroccoli/njubroccoli.github.io/index.md

 ## About

 I received my B.Sc. degree in computer science and technology from Nanjing University in July 2020, and I am studying for an M.Sc. degree in Nanjing University.
-My research interests include but are not limited to end-user programming (especially spreadsheets), program synthesis, and program analysis.
-I desire to free the programmers and end users around the world (including me) from dirty mechanical work and annoying bugs.
-Instead, we should embrace reliable automation and creativity, which is the spirit of human wisdom.
+My research interests include but are not limited to program synthesis, program analysis, and software reliability.
+I desire to help free the programmers and end users around the world (including me) from dirty mechanical work and annoying bugs.
+Instead, we should take advantage of human wisdom and reliable automation to make our daily life easier and happier!

 ## Education